 If COVID-19 infection levels are high in your area, consider sitting this year out.
 According to the CDC, “Higher levels of COVID-19 cases and community spread in the gathering location, as well as where attendees are coming from, increase the risk of infection and spread among attendees.”
 New Orleans residents can track the latest updates related to COVID-19 and community spread here.

-But even without trick-or-treating, there are plenty of ways to have fun at home, which we’ll cover next.
+But even without trick-or-treating, there are plenty of ways to have fun at home.

 Low-Risk Halloween Activities

 The CDC is promoting the following Halloween activities as lower risk for spreading COVID-19.
 As an alternative to moderate or high-risk gatherings and attractions, you should consider: